 Career Options: Work in the clinical laboratory of a hospital, clinic, reference laboratory, blood bank, coroner's office or in biomedical research.

-Students must have completed the following prerequisites before they may begin the application process.
-Time limits and higher minimum grades apply for some courses.*
+Students must have completed the following preparatory coursework before they may begin the application process.

 General Education Requirements